StackStorm/st2docs/docs/source/upgrade_notes.rst

   Upgrade requires coordination service to be setup manually.
   For workflows to be executed properly, setup the coordination service accordingly.
+* Validation of action definitions are stricter.
+If an action definition has duplicate parameters, |st2|
+  will complain when ``st2ctl reload`` is performed at upgrade.
+Action/workflow definitions should be checked for duplicate parameters before upgrade.

 * The underlying database field type for storing large values such as action execution result has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB,